 Have secured a sponsoring faculty member before submitting their online application.

 The sponsoring faculty will complete the sponsorship form that will be included in the application.
 The sponsor must email this form to the graduate administrator by the deadline for a given cycle when the student applies.

-Please note international Ph.D applicants do not need to secure a sponsoring Faculty member prior to submitting their online application.
+Please note international PhD (Direct Entry) applicants do not need to secure a sponsoring faculty member prior to submitting their online application.